Ribin-Baby/RAG-json-responderV1/README.md

 		-  The validation and follow-up questioning steps repeat as needed until all essential key-value pairs are obtained and a valid structured output is generated.

 	- 🔥**This iterative approach guarantees that the bot generate a complete and accurate JSON response all the time, even if the user initially forgets to provide all necessary information.**
+	- 🔥We also passing previous one chat history along with the user input in-order to direct the LLM to generate better quality results.

 3. ⚡**User interactions:** ⚡